daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

 ##### controlActuator
-This method is for sending command to an actuator.
-Command can be sent from Thing+ Portal UI and an
+This method is for sending commands to an actuator.
+Commands can be sent from the Thing+ Portal UI and an
-actuator should execute the delivered command from Thing+ Platform.
+actuator should execute the delivered command from the Thing+ Platform.
 Commands and options for each
 actuator are defined by Thing+.
-The examples of commands and option for some actuators are below,
+The examples of commands and options for some actuators are below,

 > Commonly used actuator commands and options